 - Revised according to the CAS Dean's Office's instructions (if any);

-- Submitted, reviewed and approved by the dean of the Graduate School;
+- Submitted, reviewed and approved by the Graduate School;

-- Revised according to the dean of the Graduate School instructions (if any); and
+- Revised according to the Graduate School instructions (if any); and

 - Submitted to the Graduate School for binding and archiving (required), and copyrighting (optional) according to current requirements.